NutshellGames/Anagramify/README.md

 # Anagramify
-Find every English anagram for any word of phrase! **
+Find every English anagram for any word of phrase! *WIP*